'It's still a shocker, it hurts everyday': Mayfield community on the mend one month after deadly tornado

 "Well cold doesn't give a timeline and hungry doesn't give a timeline so I reckon when people stop be cold and stop being hungry, I'll stop," Seavers said.

 The memorial wall in Mayfield still sits at the center of town, displaying dozens of pictures tenderly taped between flowers and ribbons.
-Some of the faces might be familiar, including baby Oakley and Jill Monroe- who is from Oldham County, but died in the Mayfield candle factory.
+Some of the faces might be familiar, including baby Oaklynn and Jill Monroe, who is from Oldham County, but died in the Mayfield candle factory.

 "It's just unbelievable", local George Washington said, as he walked by the wall.
 The 84-year-old said he sees it every day on his walks through downtown but it's still hard to comprehend.